AG-42B Ljungman

 Frequently Asked Questions

-What were the key modifications in the AG-42B model?
+What were the key modifications in the AG-42B variant?

-The AG-42B model introduced several upgrades, including cocking lugs on the receiver cover since it lacks a traditional charging handle, a rubber brass deflector for spent casings, and improved muzzle brake vents.
-These changes aimed to enhance usability and reliability.
+The AG-42B model introduced several upgrades, including cocking lugs on the receiver cover (since it lacks a traditional charging handle), a rubber brass deflector/buffer for spent casings, and a muzzle brake with perforations.

-Why did the AG-42 have a relatively short service life?
+Why did the AG-42 have a short service life?

 More Gunsmithing & DIY Videos You Might Like